Park Life Gallery Presents

 SF Chron, Saturday, July 5, 2008I can't remember getting so much entertainment out of an art review.
 The Bay Area's one and only big-time art critic takes on the masses.
 Personally, I think Kenneth Baker is a dinosaur, offering no insight or relevance for at least the last decade.
 But when he takes the tact that Chihuly's work "isn't art...but,...decoration..." and calls for the ousting of the De Young Director he really commits himself, which is rare for art writers.
 It's a given that Chihuly is to ...

-New T-Shirt release – Park Life x Chris Johanson – in stock now.
+New T-Shirt releases – Park Life x Chris Johanson, Tucker Nichols, and Jason Jagel – in stock now.
 Our New Park Life Hats are in Stock now!
 Order Wool or 5-Panel.
 New Chris Johanson Zine in stock.
 Taking orders on our new David Shigley Edition Skate deck.
 We now stock Topo Design bags and Packs.
 We have a few of the new Tauba Auerbach Editons available still.

-Upcoming Show: Folding the Blanket of Time is a three-person show of San Francisco artists Sarah Hotchkiss, Courtney Johnson and Maysha Mohamedi.
-Opens Friday, March 14th.
+Past Show: Folding the Blanket of Time is a three-person show of San Francisco artists Sarah Hotchkiss, Courtney Johnson and Maysha Mohamedi.
+March 14th – April 13th, 2014.

 Visit our shop for new items from artists Barry McGee, Tauba Auerbach, Chris Johanson, Dash Snow, Marcel Dzama, Chris Ballantyne, Paul Wackers, Thomas Campbell, Margaret Kilgallen, Clare Rojas, Tucker Nichols, David Shrigley, Matthew Palladino, Ryan McGinley, Andrew Schoultz, Anthony Discenza and many more..